USF-HII/usf-hii.github.io/pages/faq.md

 In partnership with [USF Research Computing](http://www.rc.usf.edu/) the Health Informatics Institute provides a specialized High Performance Computing Cluster to its research partners.
-USF Research Computing maintains the overall infrastructure of the cluster ecosystem and HII presents a subset of these resources to internal faculty, staff, and external partners.
+USF Research Computing maintains the overall infrastructure of the cluster ecosystem and HII presents a subset of these resources to its faculty, staff, and external partners.

 #### What is CIRCE and can I use its resources?